 Day 7: Crock Pot Roast

 Another one of our most popular recipes is a great meal that will last beyond one dinner.
 Sometimes I add the carrots and potatoes and sometimes I don’t.
 It makes its own gravy using only cornstarch to thicken.
-Serve with mashed potatoes or frozen sweet potatoes and fresh or frozen veggies.
+Serve with make ahead mashed potatoes or frozen sweet potatoes and fresh or frozen veggies.

 Day 8: Baked Pork Chops